Before terminating

 Note

-To achieve UL 1741 PCS Export Only
+To achieve UL 1741 PCS Export

-behavior, PV, BATTERY EXPORT
+Only behavior, PV, BATTERY

-must be selected and the import rule must be set to charge only from solar (and not
+EXPORT must be selected and the import rule must be set to charge only

-charge from the grid).
-When the selected Grid Code applies to a region that requires
+from solar (and not charge from the grid).
+When the selected Grid Code applies

-UL 1741 PCS, such as California UL 1741 SA, the default setting is PV ONLY EXPORT.
-In the
+to a region that requires UL 1741 PCS, such as California UL 1741 SA, the

-locally hosted Configuration Interface it is possible to further restrict the system
+EXPORT.
+In the locally hosted Configuration Interface it is possible to

-once set, it is not possible to change back to PV ONLY EXPORT or PV, BATTERY EXPORT.
+PV ONLY EXPORT or PV, BATTERY EXPORT.

 Note